pearl-yu/twitch_project/README.md

     - Simplest: count the number of messages that have certain keywords.
 Won't be accurate, but easy.
 Or, filter out things like yay, hi?
     - Sounds like classification task (more emotional, more factural, constructive suggestions).
 These sound like latent meanings.
 But do we want to manually label and train a model?
 Search for papers, like using embeddings and pretrained?
 Similar to sentiments I mean.
 Technical papers on live streaming chats.
 See if they have code publiclly available, or just papers where things can be improved technically.
   - One thing: work on each message? or work on all messages as one document (I did this with LDA)?
+  - Maybe just used pre-trained embeddings and train a linear regession?
 - Measure engagement level: The number of times a streamer responds to a chat?
 The number of times that a streamer asks questions to the viewers?
 Check on the literature to get more ideas.
   - Simple measure: The number of times a streamer asks the viewers a question?
   - Simple measure: The number of times a streamer responds to a chat message?